 |

-Detecting Occultations Buried in
+Occultations Buried in Noise

 |

-using Excel software techniques to determine whether an occultation
+software techniques to determine

-signal is present in noisy data.
-Both real and pseudo-data are
+present in noisy data.
+Both

-used as examples.
+examples.

-(PDF file, 511K)
+file,

 |